-- Demonstrate a transformative impact in its Detroit neighborhood. - Advance community priorities for the neighborhood.
-For example, how the project connects to support broader community planning and engagement efforts. - Fulfill the Detroit Future City Strategic Framework Plan in an innovative way.
-For example, such projects might: - o Creatively use vacant land and open space - o Strengthen neighborhood identity - o Enhance quality of place - o Directly engage residents to become active participants in improving their neighborhood - Have clearly defined and achievable timelines. - o Projects proposed for implementation grants will be able to be fully completed within a 12- to 18-month period beginning Mar.
-1, 2016. - o Projects proposed for planning grants will be able to fully complete the planning process (including submission of all required reporting documents) within an eight-month period beginning Mar.
-1, 2016 to be eligible for the next round of implementation grants. - Use inclusive, collaborative processes for design, development and implementation.
-This includes engagement with both the local community and relevant partner organizations. - Extend benefits to a broad set of stakeholders and community residents. - (For implementation grants only) Rely on this grant for a majority (50 percent to 100 percent) of its total implementation costs. - (For implementation grants only) Provide documentation of project site control (defined as ownership, purchase agreement or long-term lease agreement) with no delinquent tax liability.
+- Demonstrate a transformative impact in its Detroit neighborhood. - Advance community priorities for the neighborhood and engage the community before and during the project.
+For example, a competitive project would generally connect to broader community planning and engagement efforts. - Fulfill the Detroit Future City Strategic Framework Plan in an innovative way.
+For example, such projects might: - o Creatively use vacant land and open space - Strengthen neighborhood identity - o Enhance quality of place

+- Directly engage residents to become active participants in improving their neighborhood - Have clearly defined and achievable timelines. - Projects will be able to be fully completed within a 12- to 18-month period beginning Mar.
+1, 2017. - Use inclusive, collaborative processes for design, development and implementation.
+This includes engagement with both the local community and relevant partner organizations. - Benefit low-income residents and people of color. - Rely on this grant for a majority (50 percent to 100 percent) of its total implementation costs. - Provide documentation of project site control (defined as ownership, purchase agreement or long-term lease agreement) with no delinquent tax liability.